core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The sixth least significant bit is the "Preserve Observations" 'b' bit.
 The sender peer indicates its wish to preserve ongoing observations beyond the KUDOS execution or not, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.

-   * The seventh and eight least significant bits are reserved for future use.
-These bits SHALL be set to zero when not in use.
-According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.
+   * The eight least significant bit is reserved for future use.
+This bit SHALL be set to zero when not in use.
+According to this specification, if this bit is set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

    Hereafter, a message is referred to as a "KUDOS (request/response) message", if and only if the second byte of flags is present and the 'd' bit is set to 1.
 If that is not the case, the message is referred to as a "non KUDOS (request/response) message".

+* The seventh least significant bit of the byte 'x' is used for the sender peer to indicate that the byte 'x' and the 'nonce' field are further followed by a byte 'y' and an 'old_nonce' field.
+This bit SHALL only be set when running KUDOS in the reverse message flow {{no-fs-mode}}.

+   * The four least significant bits of the 'y' byte encode the 'old\_nonce' size in bytes minus 1.

+   * The fifth to seventh least significant bits SHALL be set to zero when not in use.
+According to this specification, if these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}

+   * The eight least significant bit is reserved for future use.
+This bit SHALL be set to zero when not in use.
+According to this specification, if this bit is set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

 * The second-to-eighth least significant bits in the second byte of the OSCORE Option containing the OSCORE flag bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.